dps923/winter2020/graded-work/assign3.md

 If you want to add other editable properties (e.g. cat name, weight), go ahead and do so.

-Now, in the data model classes source code, write another class that includes ony the editable properties, AND the `_id` property (which is a `String`).
+Now, in the data model classes source code, write another class that includes only the editable properties, AND the `_id` property (which is a `String`).
 (When we send a PUT request to a web API, we *must* send the identifier in the body of the request.)

 > It is completely normal to write a custom class for each kind of interaction with a web API.
 > Therefore, do not hesitate to write custom classes.